cours-esilv/lab-git-ci/questions.md

 ### Question 4

-A software forge like FramaGIT is :
+A software forge like FramaGIT is : B

 - A. An alternative platform that replaces git.
 - B. A platform for sharing code online.